knative/docs/contributing/DOCS-CONTRIBUTING.md

 [Google Developer Documentation Style Guide](https://developers.google.com/style/);
 use it as a reference for writing style questions.

+### Contributor license agreements

+We'd love to accept your contributions!
+But before we can take them, you need to fill out the [Google CLA](https://cla.developers.google.com).
+Important: You must fill out the CLA with the same email address that you used to create your GitHub account.

+Once you are CLA'ed, we'll be able to accept your pull requests.
+This is necessary because you own the copyright to your changes, even after your contribution becomes part of this project.
+So this agreement simply gives us permission to use and redistribute your contributions as part of the project.

 ## Contributing to the documentation

 ### Reporting documentation issues